DeLightFi/DeLightFi-landing/README.md

-# Morphine Landing Page
+# De Landing Page

-## <a href="https://morphine.store/"> Go live</a>
+## <a href="https://delightfi.xyz/"> Go live</a>

 ### Description

-This is the Morphine's React.js based landing page.
+This is the DelightFi's React.js based landing page.
 Degen design such as the app, it provides to users all the important informations about the protocol.

 ### Features